anjana-k-clt/Data-Analysis_Projects/README.md

 19 Determine the percentage of gender who have a no social impact likelihood of 8 to 10 among those who are interested in higher education abroad.

-20 Find the counts of male, female and overall Gen-Zs and also the overall percent of Gen-Zs who prefer to work with teams?
+20 Find the counts of male, female and overall Gen-Zs and also the overall percent of Gen-Z who prefer to work with teams?

 21 Give a detailed breakdown of work likelihood in 3 years for each gender.